dportik/dadi_pipeline/README.md

 The scripts here are all tailored to run the example file I've provided.
 You should be able to perform each step by only editing the path to the example file.

-Questions can be sent to daniel.portik@uta.edu
+Questions can be sent to: daniel.portik@uta.edu
-Daniel Portik
+# Daniel Portik
 Postdoctoral Researcher
 University of Texas at Arlington